 Protect Yourself While Shopping Online

 Scammers use the holiday season to send out viruses and malware in the guise of a gift or special offer.
-Don’t open emails from someone you don’t know or a site you haven’t visited.
-Watch for phony messages from your bank or other financial institution saying there is an alert or problem with your account.
-Always call the bank directly to verify any potential problems and never enter your account information in response to these types of e-mails.
+Never open emails from someone you don’t know or a site you haven’t visited.
+Beware of phony messages from your bank or other financial institution saying there is a problem with your account.
+Always call the bank directly to verify potential problems, and never enter your account information in response to these emails.

 5. Monitor your bank account and credit card statements regularly

 Review your bank account and credit card statements for irregular activity.
 Report any suspicious transactions promptly and have your account put on hold until the matter is resolved.
 Monitoring your accounts diligently is the key to protecting your finances.